OpenDataManchester/Open3P/docs/8_Change_Log/8_1_Change_Log.md

 # Latest Updates
 A document that contains all the changes made to the standard.
+## December 20, 2022
+### Model
+- separate out materials and material catalogue -> move to the front of the process

+### Data Fields
+- Component Catalogue: add identifier to link materials

 ## November 25, 2022
 ### Documentation
 - Add definitions of recycling and reuse